psaikido/gearmill.jekyll/pages/chi-kung.md

 Classes on Tuesday mornings, 9.30am - 10.45am with Sophie 01326 221651

-In this class practice White Crane along with various other Chi Kung exercises.
+In this class we practice White Crane along with various other Chi Kung exercises.

 £10/£7 concessions - newcomers welcome.